Bitflops/Processing/README.md

 The code is based on the textured sphere example from the processing forum.
 Barely display information and texture selection functions have been added.

-Images come from Nasa's MRO and the JPL.
+Images come from Nasa's MGS,MRO and the JPL.